rahma321/heavy-weather-sailing/content/post/cape-horn/index.md

 ---
 title: Cape Horn weather
-subtitle: Welcome 👋 In 1996, I was lucky enough to round Cape Horn under sail on the Rainbow Warrior 2.
+subtitle: Welcome to my first post 👋 In 1996, I was lucky enough to round Cape Horn under sail on the Rainbow Warrior 2.
 Derek Nicholls was the skipper.
 This was super exciting and inspiring so I'm showing it here.

 # Summary for listings and search engines
-summary:
+summary: Welcome to my first post 👋 In 1996, I was lucky enough to round Cape Horn under sail on the Rainbow Warrior 2.
+Derek Nicholls was the skipper.
+This was super exciting and inspiring so I'm showing it here.

 # Link this post with a project
 projects: []